KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ## Tuesday

-### Keynote - How To Be A Developer and Other Lies We Tell Ourselves by Mario Munoz
+### Keynote - How To Be A Developer and Other Lies We Tell Ourselves

-Mario started off his keynote by introducing himself.
+Mario Munoz started off his keynote by introducing himself.
 "I am a person."
 He went on to talk about the diverse experiences that have contributed to who he is today.

 Mario's talk was philosophical.
 He acknowledged, "We all know philosophy and software engineering are the same thing."
 Both are involve abstract thinking, making models of intangible things, trying to apply them to real world scenarios.